Tooth: Proboscideans

 Elephants' tusks are specialized incisors for digging food up and fighting.
-Some elephant teeth are similar to those in manatees, and it is notable that elephants are believed to have undergone an aquatic phase in their evolution.
+Some elephant teeth are similar to those in manatees, and elephants are believed to have undergone an aquatic phase in their evolution.

 At birth, elephants have a total of 28 molar plate-like grinding teeth not including the tusks.
 These are organized into four sets of seven successively larger teeth which the elephant will slowly wear through during its lifetime of chewing rough plant material.
 Only four teeth are used for chewing at a given time, and as each tooth wears out, another tooth moves forward to take its place in a process similar to a conveyor belt.
 The last and largest of these teeth usually becomes exposed when the animal is around 40 years of age, and will often last for an additional 20 years.
 When the last of these teeth has fallen out, regardless of the elephant's age, the animal will no longer be able to chew food and will die of starvation.

 Rabbit

 Rabbits and other lagomorphs usually shed their deciduous teeth before (or very shortly after) their birth, and are usually born with their permanent teeth.
 The teeth of rabbits complement their diet, which consists of a wide range of vegetation.
 Since many of the foods are abrasive enough to cause attrition, rabbit teeth grow continuously throughout life.
-Rabbits have a total of 6 incisors, three upper premolars, three upper molars, two lower premolars, and two lower molars on each side.
+Rabbits have a total of six incisors, three upper premolars, three upper molars, two lower premolars, and two lower molars on each side.
 There are no canines.
-Three to four millimeters of the tooth is worn away by incisors every week, whereas the posterior teeth require a month to wear away the same amount.
+Dental formula is = 28.
+Three to four millimeters of the tooth is worn away by incisors every week, whereas the cheek teeth require a month to wear away the same amount.

 The incisors and cheek teeth of rabbits are called aradicular hypsodont teeth.
 This is sometimes referred to as an elodent dentition.
 These teeth grow or erupt continuously.
 The growth or eruption is held in balance by dental abrasion from chewing a diet high in fiber.